Home (The X-Files): Themes

-Emily St. James of Vox writes that the episode "perfectly reflected its particular moment in time" as regards technology entering the backwoods:
+Emily St. James of Vox believes the episode "perfectly reflected its particular moment in time" as regards technology entering the backwoods:

 America was changing, becoming much more interconnected.
 There wasn't much room left for obscure, local urban legends.
 It's perhaps no mistake, then, that The X-Files debuted in 1993, shortly before the internet became a major part of everyday life, and ended in 2002, after it had completely revamped and reworked everything we once knew.
 Mulder and Scully's frequent use of cellphones was seen as a bit of a novelty in early seasons, but by the end the technology was ubiquitous. ...
 There's perhaps no better example of this than The X-Files deeply scary season four classic "Home."
 A spooky old house on the edge of a small Pennsylvania town proves to be the center of a breeding experiment decades in the making...
 Yet in the '90s, the three brothers' crimes will be investigated by Mulder and Scully, modern America coming to flush them out."

 The use of the up-tempo "Wonderful!
 Wonderful!" during a violent murder sequence attracted attention for its contrasting presentation.
 Jan Delasara in X-Files Confidential called the murder of Sheriff Taylor and his wife the most "chilling moment in the series' run", highlighted by the use of a bouncy, classic pop song.
 It further establishes the episode's subversion of nostalgia, by using a well-known pop song during a death scene.